 - This is an image of the neck of a 42-year-old secretary.
 She complained of a long history of neck pain and limited movement of the cervical spine.
 To her doctors’ surprise, a radiologic examination revealed a bilateral ossification of the stylohyoid ligament complex.

 - Her symptoms did not resolve nor did her condition improve with conservative treatment consisting of anti-inflammatory medication as well as physical therapy.
-The patient was admitted to surgical resection of the ossified stylohyoid ligament complex.
+The patient was admitted for surgical resection of the ossified stylohyoid ligament complex.
 Afterward, she was free of any complaints and went back to work.

 - Our note: Surgery was the only tool in this patient’s case.
 For some people, surgery may be the only tool.
 For others, non-surgical options can work as well and this will be discussed below.

 What is the ossification of the stylohyoid ligament complex?

 Simply, the ligament is taking on the characteristic of bone.
 It is calcifying, thickening, hardening, and losing its natural elasticity.
 When the cervical spine ligaments lose their natural elasticity, they can lead to a “fusion,” where the neck does not move, or to hypermobility, where the vertebrae move too much and this can cause pinching and compression of the nerves and arteries and the myriad of symptoms associated with this problem.

 Do you also see something in this image that we see?
 Lots of fillings in the back teeth.

 The styloid process is a piece of bone that starts at the base of the skull and attaches to a number of muscles and ligaments that are connected to the throat and tongue.
 Elongation of the stolid process, as well as calcification of the stylohyoid ligament, can result in Eagle Syndrome.
 The stylohyoid ligament is located between the styloid process and the hyoid bone, a bone in the front of the throat, to which a number of throat muscles are attached.